 ISO 9001 - Practical, Simple and Effective

-Need simple and clear information on ISO 9001?
-You've found it.
+Want simple and clear information on ISO 9001?
+It's here.

 It's the international standard for a quality management system.
-That means it specifies what a management system should do, be and have in order for you to achieve consistent quality of your services or products, keep improving and help increase how satisfied your customers are with what you do.
-A 'management system' means the processes and practices that are used to run a business (or organisations, in non-profits).
+It says what a good system should do, be and have so that you get consistent quality of your services or products, keep improving and help increase customer satisfaction.

-The Standard,often called 9001 for short, largely comprises statements of what you must have or do: these are known as 'requirements'.
+The Standard is often just called 9001 for short.
+It is mostly a series of statements of what you must have or do, called 'requirements'.

 Requirements are grouped under 7 sections (clauses), but it's often easier to think of them in these broad categories:

-- Requirements for the leaders/owners of the organisation (called 'top management'): to know what field or context you operate in, your customers plus any other parties if relevant, what they want, need and expect, and to consider your risks and opportunities.
-All of these factors should be considered when planning, including setting some suitable goals/objectives
+- Requirements for the leaders/owners of the organisation (called 'top management'): to know your 'context' - the field and environment you are in, know your customers (and any other 'interested parties' if they are relevant) - what they want, need and expect, and to consider both your risks and opportunities.
+When you do planning, you need to consider these factors, and set some objectives you want to achieve.

 - Requirements for the system itself: to create, operate and maintain a suitable system, using the process approach.
 If you don't know what that is, see a short video here.
 Top management must demonstrate leadership and commitment, keep the focus on customers, set the quality policy and objectives, and make sure that suitable planning is done, for your products or services, but also for the management system itself.

-- Support and infrastructure requirements to make sure you have what you need for what you do, from having competent people through plant, tools and equipment (if needed) and documenting certain information, whether online or on paper.
+- Support and infrastructure requirements to make sure you have what you need for what you do, including competent people, suitable plant, tools and equipment (if they are relevant to your business) and having certain information documented.

 - Operational requirements: you need processes to do whatever you do, from 'designing' it (if applicable) all the way through developing/making it to supply or delivery.
 You must know what your customers want, give it to them, control what you do appropriately, and thus make sure what your customers get is what was agreed.
 This includes controlling nonconformity (term applied to stuff that doesn't meet all requirements, whether that is crappy product or failures in services).